The 8 Best AI Tools for Consultants in 2026 (By Category)

-Three years ago, the typical boutique firm tech stack was embarrassing.
+Three years ago, the typical firm tech stack was embarrassing.
 A Google Doc template copied since 2019.
 A half-filled Notion workspace that made sense only to the founder.
 A spreadsheet called "the gap analysis" that took 12 hours per client to build from scratch, every single time, because nobody else in the firm had the context to start it.

 That stack worked.
 Barely.
 And it didn't survive the second concurrent engagement.